 He also co-edited Dinamica economica strutturale (Bologna, Il Mulino, 1990), The Economic Theory of Structure and Change (Cambridge, Cambridge University Press, 1990), Production and Economic Dynamics (Cambridge, Cambridge University Press.
 1996), The Economics of Structural Change, 3 volumes (Cheltenham and Northampton, E. Elgar, 2003), Resources, Production and Structural Dynamics (Cambridge, University Press, 2015), The Political Economy of the Eurozone (Cambridge University Press, 2017), The Palgrave Handbook of Political Economy (Palgrave Macmillan, 2018).

-His recent research also appeared or is forthcoming in the Cambridge Journal of Economics, Constitutional Political Economy, Oeconomia, History of Political Economy, Revue d’économie industrielle, Structural Change and Economic Dynamics.
-He recently co-edited the special issues ‘Frontiers of Industrial Policy’ (Structural Change and Economic Dynamics, forthcoming 2019) and ‘Economic Change’ (Structural Change and Economic Dynamics, forthcoming 2020).
+His recent research also appeared or is forthcoming in the Cambridge Journal of Economics, Constitutional Political Economy, Oeconomia, History of Political Economy, Revue d’économie industrielle, Structural Change and Economic Dynamics, Networks and Spatial Economics.

-His current work explores key concepts of structural economic analysis such as the criterion of relative structural invariance, the possibility of alternative specifications of economic structure, and the implications of structural analysis for the dynamics and political economy of production.
+His current work explores key concepts of structural economic analysis such as the criterion of relative structural invariance, the possibility of alternative specifications of economic structure, and the implications of structural and connectivity analysis for the dynamics and political economy of production.